The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Using high-quality dog food to prevent tear stains

-When looking for the best dog food to prevent tear stains, the foods with a short list of ingredients, pure protein sources, and few fillers are best (notice how short Ollie’s ingredient list is, above?!).
+When looking for the best dog food to prevent tear stains, the foods with a short list of ingredients, pure protein sources, and few fillers are best (notice how short Nom Nom’s ingredient list is, above?!).
 These all-natural foods improve your dog’s overall health, digestion, and ability to filter out toxins.
 And the lack of fillers is less likely to upset dogs with allergies or sensitive stomachs, which can contribute to excess eye watering (epiphora) and tear staining.

 Don’t forget about treats